-Lead Strategic theme Projects Actions to develop in 2010-11 Actions to develop in 2011-12 & 2012-13 Ref need to compete effectively. allow new suppliers access to the data they need to compete ffectively.
-R Competition Electricity systems to enhance competition Systems implementation: Stage 3 implementation of ESOS project to implement long term electricity switching process.
-Systems implementation: finalise implementation of electricity switching process.
-43 R Competition Electricity systems to enhance competition Progress work with CER, NIE and ESB, including engagement with all-island suppliers, to establish effective harmonized retail processes and to ensure their implementation in parallel to the overall ESOS project.
-Progress work with CER, NIE and ESB, including engagement with all-island suppliers, to establish effective harmonized retail processes and to ensure their implementation in parallel to the overall ESOS project.
-44 Е Competition Interconnector issues Develop use of Moyle Interconnector, including systems, further options for trading, review (80MW) export limit.
-Develop detailed arrangements for trading on future interconnectors.
-45 Е Competition Market coupling Work with FUI Group/Ofgem to enable further market integration of BETTA/SEM Markets.
-Further consultation on market integration of BETTA/SEM Markets.
-46 G Competition Metering Review contestability of gas meter reading market.
-47

-Lead Strategic theme Projects Actions to develop in 2010-11 Actions to develop in 2011-12 & 2012-13 Ref R Competition MOSSG Ongoing quarterly review meeting on strategic retail issues.
-Ongoing quarterly review meeting on strategic retail issues.
-48 Е Competition NIE PPB and GUAs Implement any decision(s) to cancel GUA(s) and review options for the future of the NIE PPB business.
-49 E Competition Review of DCs/NDCs Development of appropriate processes to improve market liquidity and complete the Directed Contracts (DC) process to mitigate market power.
-Continue with development of further market liquidity and complete annual DC process.
-50 Е Competition Landbank Consider actions to release landbank so as to facilitate generation investment 51 R Competition Publishing more evidence Second Annual Energy Report, developed in collaboration with Electricity and Gas Directorates, will also include sustainability related data.
-Development of data set primarily for use in ERR.
+Lead Strategic theme Projects Actions to develop in 2010-11 Actions to develop in 2011-12 & 2012-13 Ref Joint action (R/E/G) Competition Branding separation Finalise plans for full branding separation in the electricity sector.
+Investigate branding implications for gas sector from Third Package.
+Ensure all energy sectors branding issues are Third Package compliant.
+41 Joint action (R/E/G) Competition Effective Market Opening Structures On going work in collaboration with GMOG and SIG and relevant internal teams to ensure market opening structures (switching, change of supplier) operate effectively and to ensure neccesary data transparency to allow new suppliers access to the data they need to compete effectively.
+On going work in collaboration with GMOG and SIG and relevant internal teams to ensure market opening structures (swithching, change of supplier) operate effectively and to ensure neccesary data transparency to allow new suppliers access to the data they need to compete effectively.
+42 R Competition Electricity systems to enhance competition Systems implementation: Stage 3 implementation of ESOS project to implement long term electricity switching process. of Systems implementation; finalise implementation of R Competition Electricity systems to enhance competition Progress work with CER, NIE and ESB, including engagement with all-island suppliers, to establish effective harmonised retail processes and to ensure their implementation in parallel to the overall ESOS project.
+Progress work with CER, NIE and ESB, including engagement with all-island suppliers, to establish effective harmonised retail processes and to ensure the implementation in parallel to the overall ESOS project. Е Competition Interconnector issues Develop use of Moyle Interconnector, including systems, further options for trading, review (80MW) export limit interconnectors 45 Е Competition Market coupling Work with FUI Group/Ofgem to enable further market integration of BETTA/SEM Markets Further consultation on market integration of BETTA/SEM Markets G Competition Metering Review contestability of gas meter reading market.
+47 R Competition MOSSG On going quarterly review meeting on strategic retail issues On going quarterly review meeting on strategic retail issues 48 Е Competition NIE PPB and GUAs Implement any decision(s) to cancel GUA(s) and review options for the future of the NIE PPB business.
+49 Е Competition Review of DCs/NDCs Development of appropriate processes to improve market liquidity and complete the Directed Contracts (DC) process to mitigate market power Continue with development of further market liquidity and complete annual DC process.
+50 Joint action (R/E/G) Competition Protection of customers Ensure fit-for-purpose customer protection regime in a competitive environment.
+Consider electricity and gas codes of practice.
+Possible consumer research.
+51 R Competition Publishing more evidence Second Annual Energy Report, developed in collaboration with Electricity and Gas Directorates, will also include sustainability related data.
 Third and Fourth Annual Energy Reports.
-Maintenance of database.
-52 R Competition Retail Roadmap Finalise policy development in relation to retail roadmap.
-Implement actions and regulatory regime as defined in Retail Roadmap process including follow up actions in relation to the 2009-10 Skyplex and Poyry studies on K-factors and regulated tariffs.
+R Competition Retail Roadmap Finalise policy development in relation to retail roadmap.
+Implement actions and regulatory regime as defined in Retail Roadmap process.
 Implement actions and regulatory regime as defined in Retail Roadmap process.
 53